faressoft/terminalizer/README.md

 * `frameDelay`: The delay between frames in ms. If the value is `auto` use the actual recording delays.
 * `maxIdleTime`: Maximum delay between frames in ms. Ignored if the `frameDelay` isn't set to `auto`.
 Set to `auto` to prevent limiting the max idle time.
+* `lastFrameDelay`: Delay for the very last frame in ms. Overrides `maxIdleTime` and `frameDelay` for last frame.
+If the value is `auto` use the actual recording delay.

 ## GIF